Skip to content

 To ensure a secure installation, there are several steps that you need to pay attention to.
 Be sure to follow the following steps thoroughly:

-• Clean the Surface: Ensure the wall is free from dust, grease, or debris to allow the adhesive to bond effectively.
+• Clean the Surface: Ensure your acoustic or decorative wood panel is free from dust, grease, or debris to allow the adhesive to bond effectively.

 • Apply Adhesive Evenly: Spread adhesive uniformly on the back of the panel, focusing on edges and central areas.